 Ultimately, any type of accident may be as dangerous as the next under certain circumstances.
 For example, a slip and fall case may cause a traumatic brain injury (TBI), while a high-speed semi-truck accident may only lead to minor scrapes and bruises.

 Personal injury cases are examined on a case-by-case basis to see how much compensation a victim may deserve.
-In the event that a loved one suffers a fatal injury, our Birmingham wrongful death attorneys can seek compensation on your behalf proportionate to the losses suffered.
+If a loved one suffers a fatal injury, our Birmingham wrongful death attorneys can seek compensation on your behalf proportionate to the losses suffered.

 Similar Accidents May Result in Different Payouts